wotamann/vuetify-form-base/README.md

 ---
-## Example displaying Arrays
+## Example editing Data-Arrays

-For editing arrays use the schema-type 'array'.
-Defining a 'schema' property as object or array  in your Schema Object.
-If 'schema' property is an OBJECT then this object is used as a template for generating an array.
-Alternative you can define a 'schema' property as ARRAY with individual items.
+For editing arrays use the type 'array' and define an nested 'schema' property.

     mySchema: {
       tasks: {